argonne-lcrc/user-guides/docs/bebop/getting-started-bebop.md

 ## System Architecture

-For a detailed overview of the Improv system, including the compute node architecture, refer to the [Hardware Overview](../bebop/hardware-overview-bebop.md) page.
+For a detailed overview of Bebop, including the compute node architecture, refer to the [Hardware Overview](../bebop/hardware-overview-bebop.md) page.

 ## Job Execution